George Byng, 1st Viscount Torrington: Early career

-In October 1688 Byng, still a lieutenant, delivered a letter from various captains to Prince William of Orange, who had just landed at Torbay, assuring the Prince of the captains' support; the Prince gave Byng a response which ultimately led to the Royal Navy switching allegiance to the Prince and the Glorious Revolution of November 1688.
-Promoted to captain on 22 December 1688, he was given command of the fourth-rate before transferring to the command of the third-rate in May 1690 in which he saw action at the Battle of Beachy Head in July 1690 during the Nine Years' War.
-He transferred to the command of the second-rate in September 1690 and to the third-rate in January 1691 before becoming Flag Captain to Admiral Edward Russell in the first-rate in December 1693.
+In October 1688 Byng, still a lieutenant, delivered a letter from several Royal Navy captains to William of Orange, who had just landed at Torbay, assuring William of the captains' support; William gave Byng a response which ultimately led to the Royal Navy switching allegiance as part of the Glorious Revolution of November 1688.
+Promoted to captain on 22 December 1688, he was given command of before transferring to the command of in May 1690 in which he saw action at the Battle of Beachy Head in July 1690 during the Nine Years' War.
+He transferred to the command of in September 1690 and to in January 1691 before becoming Flag Captain to Admiral Edward Russell in in December 1693.